alttch/eva3/doc/lm/macros.rst

 .. note::

-    if macro arguments/lm_cvars are numbers, they're automatically converted into float type
+    if macro arguments or lm_cvars are numbers, they are automatically converted to float type

 Log messaging functions
 -----------------------

-Macros may send messages to the log systems with the following functions:
+Macros may send messages to the log of the controller with the following
+functions:

 * **debug(msg)** send DEBUG level message
 * **info(msg)** send INFO level message